-Losing important documents such as your passport or your driving licence abroad could be incredibly stressful.
-However, there are steps you can take to prevent any loss or theft, as well as ways of making sure you get replacement documents as soon as possible if they are lost.
+Losing important documents such as your passport or your driving licence aboard could be incredibly stressful.
+However, there are steps you can take to prevent any loss or theft, as well as way of making sure you get replacement documents as soon as possible if they are lost.

 Before you leave the UK

 Before setting off on your trip, consider the following precautions:

 - Visit the Foreign & Commonwealth Office (FCO) website for an up to date look at the destination you’re about to visit.
 The FCO offer a country by country guide featuring details on the social and political situation in the area, as well as information on theft hotspots and the types of crime that may be prevalent in the country.

 - Consider making a copy of the personal details page of your passport and take note of your passport number.
 This will help the UK Passport Service issue you with a new one as quickly as possible should it be lost or stolen.
 Make sure you keep the copy separate from other important items.